KineticLensman/Premiere-elements-notes/README.md

 ### Cutting a clip

 Removing a selected clip.
 Lots of options.
-What happens depends on whether the selection includes linked clips (normally selected, i.e. video _AND_ audio) or not (`ALT`-selected, i.e. just video _OR_ just audio))
+What happens depends on whether the selection includes linked clips (normally selected, i.e. video _and_ audio) or not (`ALT`-selected, i.e. just video _or_ just audio))

 * `Edit->Cut` / `Ctrl-X`: Deletes selected clip.
 If linked clips aren't selected, the gap doesn't close (i.e. audio is left in place)
 * `Edit->Delete` / `SHIFT+DELETE`: Deletes selected clip and doesn't close gap (linked or not)
 * `Edit-Delete and close gap` / `BACKSPACE`: Same as Cut?
-If linked clips aren't selected, the gap doesn't close.
+If linked clips aren't selected, the gap doesn't close

 ### Splitting a clip